cheetah7027/Chakri/src/PWA-CHECKLIST.md

 4. **Monitor in production**
 5. **Share with users!**

-Your JobMatch PWA is ready to compete with native apps! 🎉
+Your Chakri PWA is ready to compete with native apps! 🎉

 ---